 There’s a built-in warming hearth for the tea kettle on the floor and all of the mechanics are hidden underneath.
 Plus there’s even some storage that you can use underneath this area for other things.
 Let me show you.

 Please don’t miss other exciting tiny homes – join our FREE Tiny House Newsletter!

 Looks pretty nice, doesn’t it?
 I encourage you to take a look inside, too, below:

 In the photo above you can see how the tea/living area’s floor is slightly elevated.
 This creates just enough space for some bonus storage along with a neat way to disguise the mechanics of the floor heater for the tea kettle.

 And if the heating system ever has any issues, you’d be glad to know you can easily flip the panel up to work on it.
 I love this.
 Finally in the shot below you can see the drawers opened to reveal the bonus storage underneath this floor area.

-The kitchen is super tiny but actually very functional with its 5′ oak countertop, double burner, large sink and refrigerator.
-Opposite of the kitchen is the dining area.
+The kitchen is super tiny but actually very functional with its 5′ oak countertop, double burner, large sink, and refrigerator.
+Opposite the kitchen is the dining area.

 Sleeping Loft Accessible by the Kitchen

 You can access the sleeping loft (bedroom) with the custom red oak ladder you see above.
 Once you get up there you’ll notice that the bed is made out of just three tatami mats which are probably one of the world’s thinnest mattresses.
 Great for tiny house sleeping lofts, right?
 I’d say so as long as you can manage to sleep on something so thin.